FBI warns about Russia-linked threat to home routers

 “Resetting will minimize some of the risk, because some portion of the attack may be deleted after rebooting,” Oren Aspir, chief technology officer at Cyberbit, told NBC News.

-From there, users can go through the administrative process of setting up the router again and most importantly, changing the factory default password.
+From there, users can go through the administrative process of setting up the router again and, most important, changing the factory default password.

 Authorities and security researchers have both said there are many unknown questions when it comes to VPNFilter, including the intentions of the Russia-linked group believed to be perpetrating the attack.